 The 19-year-old, who only invested for a total of 11 years and invested $48,000 less, grew their account to $360,623.
 Investor B, who at the age of 30 contributed $2,000 every year until they were 65, ended up with less.

 The point is not to beat yourself up because you didn’t start contributing to an IRA at age 19.
-You are where you are today, and your only option is to make the right decisions going forward.
-So use these two examples of compound interest as a principle to guide you to financial success.
+You are where you are today, and your only option is to make the right decisions.
+So use these two examples to design a financial plan that’s optimized to leverage compound interest going forward.

 Most investors are obsessed with their rate of return.
 But consider this example: